- Various users report encountering errors while checking if their PC is compatible with Windows 11.

-- Copy the appraiserres.dll file you got from the first step and paste it into the Windows 11 ISO.
+- Now paste the appraiserres.dll file you copied from the Windows 10 kit in the Windows 11 Sources folder.

 - Try installing Windows 11 on your PC again.

-At the end of the procedure, you can check again with the PC Health Check Utility and you should now receive a confirmation message, like the one below:
+At the end of the procedure, you can check again with the PC Health Check Utility, and you should now receive a confirmation message.

 What can I do if I still get This PC doesn’t meet the requirements?

 Unfortunately, apart from the false-positive message that we talked about at the beginning of this article, there is also a possibility to get a false-negative message.